Mariage (card game): Mariage (19th century)

-In 1820, von Abenstein records that Mariagespiel is now played with a 32-card Piquet pack, each player being dealt 3 cards, the 7th being turned for trumps and then each player receiving 3 more.
+In 1820, von Abenstein records that Mariagespiel is now played with a 32-card Piquet pack, each player being dealt 3 cards, the 7th being turned for trump and then each player receiving 3 more.
 The remaining 19 cards are placed face down to form the stock (Haufen).
 Cards rank from highest to lowest as follows: A > 10 > K > Q > J > 9 > 8 > 7.
 Cards score as per the usual Ace-Ten system (see table) and the last trick scores an additional 10 points.

 First phase

 In the first phase, players need not follow suit; nor are they required to trump if they have no card of the led suit.
 As usual, a player with the trump 7 in his hand may use it to 'rob' (Rauben) the trump upcard.

 Bonuses are paid in hard score (see Scoring and winning).
 Both cards of a mariage must be held in the hand and shown at the time or its suit named.
 As before, a player must have taken a trick in order to declare a mariage, which may be done at any time until the first trick of phase 2 is led (the rules here are not entirely clear).
 No rules are given around amour, but it is likely that they are similar to those in the 18th century descriptions.

 A new rule is that a player may 'close the book' (das Buch zumachen) which means that no more cards may be drawn from the stock.
-This is an undertaken to win the deal or even the game from one's hand cards.
+This is an undertaking to win the deal or even the game from one's hand cards.
 If the bid fails, the opponent automatically wins regardless of whether he has the most card points or not.
 As soon as the book is closed, phase 2 rules on following suit and trumping apply.